SDL Sprint Report Instructions

 Note that primary material must be in the document.
 Do not link to other documents unless the link is just a footnote to something that is not important to your grade.
 This document is a key portion of the assessment for this course, and links are too volatile.

 In this section, review the completed functionality.
-Primary focus should be on story PBIs since completing stories represents real progress, but include other high-level PBIs (defects, knowledge acquisitions, internal improvements, etc.) that have also been completed.
+The primary focus should be on story PBIs since completing stories represents real progress, but include other high-level PBIs (defects, knowledge acquisitions, internal improvements, etc.) that have also been completed.
 There should be screen shots capturing evidence of what was completed.
-In most cases the screen shots will be of your running application, but you might also capture test results (say, to show faults were fixed).
+In most cases the screen shots will be of your running application, but you might also capture test results (say, to show faults or build scripts were fixed).
 You may also be required to demonstrate your progress to your instructor.

 The review MUST have the following sections: